umutcanbolat/umutcanbolat.github.io/about.md

 layout: page
 title: About Me
 description: This is what I do.
-background: '/img/webp/bg-about.webp'
+background: "/img/webp/bg-about.webp"
 ---

 ## Hey there!

-I'm Umut, a software engineer from Istanbul, Turkey.
-I work at Huawei and develop big data visualization tools there.
+I'm Umut, a software engineer from Giessen, Germany.
+I work at Klarna and try to move digital payments one step further.

 I know the importance of highly readable, clean and easily maintainable code.
 I enjoy learning new technologies to create software with the user in mind.